Rsyslog and/or best practice for Tigase logging to be used by help-desk support

 Thank you in advance for help

-Added by Artur Hefczyc almost 4 years ago
+Added by Artur Hefczyc about 4 years ago

 Yes, if you comment all the debug related properties it should be set for production system.
 I think the 2 most important are:

 Also any log level related settings should be removed because by default Tigase outputs only WARING and SEVERE record, which is what you normally need for the production system.